Search by category, archive or keyword

 What is the void, how deep is the hole, and what created it?

-Is it a mental disorder, or is it some form of trauma through horrification or emotional damage, whether minimal or large in scope?
+Is it a mental disorder, or is it some form of trauma through horrification or emotional damage, whether minimal or extensive in scope?

-In the end, the drug of choice is not nearly as important as why they need to start using drugs or alcohol.
+Ultimately, the drug of choice is not nearly as important as why they must start using drugs or alcohol.

-Certainly, all drugs and alcohol have their challenges and risks.
-Rather than wonder why they use a particular drug, the deep dive is finding out what they are running from and what pain they are seeking to avoid by using any drug.
+Indeed, all drugs and alcohol have their challenges and risks.
+Rather than wonder why they use a particular drug, the deep dive is finding out what they are running from and what pain they seek to avoid by using any drug.

 Does Drug-Induced Psychosis Go Away?